TheThingsNetwork/workshops/integrations/aws/README.md

 ## Setup

 Make sure you have your device(s) registered in AWS IoT.
-The ID of your device must be your DevEUI
+The ID of your device must be your DevEUI.
+This integration uses one certificate to publish messages for all devices.
+Make sure that this certificate is attached to your devices.

-# Install

-Install the NPM packages:
+## Install

 ```
 npm install ttn-aws-iot
 ```

-# Example
+## Example

 ```js
 'use strict';